hergin/Henry-Gets-Moving/Documentation/Development.md

   - Run `npm start`
 - Navigate to http://localhost:3000 in your browser
 ### To test:
+- In the backend:
   - Make sure your .env declares the MYSQL_HOST as "localhost"
+  - Run `node ace test`
+- In the frontend:
   - Run `npm test`
 - Information about how many tests in which suites passed and failed will be displayed

 ## Replicating via Docker: